-Posted in Marketing | Posted by Impact Partnership
+Posted in Blog, Marketing | Posted by Impact Partnership

-We recently redesigned our website, and we love how it turned out.
 A website refresh or redesign can be a lot of work, so we put together this guide to help you on your way to a beautiful, functional, well-converting website.

-There are many reasons to periodically refresh your website.
-For one thing, it keeps your website following modern best practices and user experience (UX) guidelines.
+Periodic reworking keeps your website following modern best practices and user experience (UX) guidelines.
 It can also give you an SEO boost, as search engines tend to reward newer content.
 But be careful – too much at once can have a negative effect on your rankings.

 You may think these terms are interchangeable, but technically speaking, there is a subtle difference.
 A refresh impacts the look and feel of your website – small content changes and updates, visual stuff.
 A redesign affects the structure and functionality of your website.
 A redesign involves significant changes to the actual code of a website, whereas a refresh typically does not.

 You might decide to refresh your website when you add or lose team members, add or remove service offerings, move offices, or just want to update content.
 You might opt for a redesign if you decide the website needs to function in a different way or if you want to change the way it is built.
 To use a car metaphor: a refresh would be like installing new interior or changing the oil, while a redesign would be like installing a new engine.

 Most experts suggest fully redesigning your website every two to three years, but some sources say you could wait up to five between redesigns.
 Refreshes, since they take less work, should be done periodically – every year or so at the very least.

 If you undergo a change in staffing, location, or branding, this is a great opportunity to refresh your website.
 If you notice that your website is lacking in mobile responsiveness, is running slow, or otherwise doesn’t seem to meet the needs of your visitors, it might be time to consider a refresh.